pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 # General system

-Read the Dungeon World Guide and the Simple World guide to get an idea of the basic system being used.
+Read the Dungeon World Guide and the Simple World guide to get an idea of the basic system being used, and the links at the bottom.
 Powered by the Apocalypse is an extremely flexible system, rather light in crunchiness, and encodes good GM habits right into its rules.
 Most of this should make sense to some degree.

 You, as the GM, have an agenda, a set of principles that determine your actions (not a pre-made narrative), and a limited number of moves that the players